To create a bar chart in Python using Matplotlib:

 Next, gather the data for your bar chart.

-For demonstration purposes, let’s use the following dataset:
+For illustration purposes, let’s use the following dataset:

-The ultimate goal is to display the above data using a bar chart.
+The ultimate goal is to depict the above data using a bar chart.

-Finally, use the template below to create the bar chart:
+Finally, you may use the template below to assist you in depicting the bar chart:

 import matplotlib.pyplot as plt